 Hand-Eye Calibration Problem

 This tutorial aims to describe the problem that the hand-eye calibration solves as well as to introduce robot poses and coordinate systems that are required for the hand-eye calibration.
-The problem is the same for eye-to-hand systems and eye-in-hand systems.
-Therefore, we first provide a detailed description for the eye-to-hand configuration.
-Then, we point out the differences for the eye-in-hand configuration.
 If you are not familiar with (robot) poses and coordinate systems, check out Position, Orientation and Coordinate Transformations.

 How can a robot pick an object?